dyablohunter/firesparks/README.md

 Just download the **firesparks.html** and all you need is inside.

-Play around with the translate (coordinates) parameters.
+Play around with the parameters.

 Enjoy!